Back to school tips

 By the time you’re packing backpacks for the first day of school, they should be back on their traditional bedtime and wake-up routine.

-Use the last days before school starts to double check backpacks, binders, notebooks, supply lists and all the essentials for digital tools like laptops or calculators.
-Many schools or teachers post yearly supply lists online or provide guidance before classes begin.
+Many schools and teachers post yearly supply lists online or provide guidance before classes begin, so take advantage of that.
+Then, just to be sure you are prepared, use the last days before school starts to double check backpacks, binders, notebooks, supply lists and all the essentials for digital tools like laptops or calculators.

 If your kids are not too excited about heading back to the classroom, make school supply shopping fun by letting them pick out their favorite folder and notebook colors along with some special stickers or decals to personalize them.